 Tip: Be sure to pick up at least a dozen syringes, as you don't want to use them over and over again, even if you're sanitizing them.
 Used syringes can operate less smoothly, making it harder and more dangerous to feed the kitten.

 Before you feed a kitten, always make sure you've assessed her to make sure it is safe to feed.
 If a kitten is overheated or too cold, it is not safe to feed until you have gently stabilized their temperature.
 If a kitten is not able to swallow, it is not safe to feed.
 If a kitten has a cleft palate, it may be riskier to feed.
 Be sure that you've assessed the kitten's temperature and body condition before feeding.

 Ensure that the kitten is able to swallow by placing a drop of formula on their tongue and feeling the throat with one finger.
 If the kitten appears stable and is swallowing, proceed.

-4. Feed the kitten.
-Pull 3cc of formula into the syringe.
-Lay the kitten in a natural, belly-down position -- never, ever on their back.
-Gently slide the syringe into the kitten's mouth and slowly drop formula onto the tongue.
+Prepare the formula according to the manufacturer's instructions, making sure that it is fresh, clump free, and comfortably warm.
+Pull the formula into the syringe.
+Lay the kitten in a natural, belly-down position -- never, ever on her back.
+Gently slide the syringe into the kitten's mouth and slowly drip formula onto the tongue.
 The kitten should begin to swallow.
 Very slowly continue to drip formula into the mouth.
 If the kitten latches on and is suckling, that's great!
-Just make sure that she isn't eating too quickly; you may have to old onto the end of the syringe to help control a slow and steady flow.
+Just make sure that she isn't eating too quickly; help the kitten keep a slow and steady flow.